 - commit any criminal offence

-Land that doesn’t have public access
+Land that does not have public access

-- buildings and their curtilage, eg courtyards
+- buildings and their curtilage, such as courtyards

 - land within 20 metres of a dwelling or building containing livestock